billmei/HideTheLikes/TO-DO.md

-Last updated Feb 16, 2013
+Last updated Feb 17, 2013

-[ ] Hide notifications
+[ ] Make hiding notifications an option for the user
-[ ] Port the extension over to Firefox
+[ ] Filter the toast notifications to stop hiding non-like notifications [ ] Port the extension over to Firefox

 Completed

+[x] Hide notifications - Feb 17, 2013
 [x] Hide likes on page posts and event posts - Feb 16, 2013 [x] Fixed bug where the likes would appear for a fraction of a second before disappearing - Feb 16, 2013 [x] Port the extension over to Safari - Feb 06, 2013